Yngwarr/Yngwarr.github.io/index.md

 Hi!
-My name is Igor and this is my personal web-site.
+My name is Igor.
 Here's some stuff by me you can find in the World Wide Web:

 * __I participate in [Ludum Dare](https://ldjam.com/users/yngvarr/).__